 Four KPIs That Define the Efficiency of Your Capture Process

 Lack of a clear direction is one of the worst things for a capture organization.
 The company’s strategic goals should act as a guidepost to refining tactical focus within business units.
 Understanding which KPIs have the biggest impact on optimizing capture efforts can help you surface deals that can be won more quickly.
 This understanding can also help you prioritize your business development and capture support resources.
-Below are six KPIs every government contractor should measure:
+Below are four KPIs every government contractor should measure:

 - New vs. recompete: Expansion into new agencies using existing products or services continues to be part of future key growth strategies for GovCon.
 The number of net new opportunities compared to recompete pursuits must reflect this focus.
 A pipeline with a lack of diversity is not positioned for long-term success.